finboy97/AoC25/README.md

 #### day 4
 - No sticking points today.
 Just a robotic typing of each grid location in relation to a coordinate and checking if it is a paper stack or not.
 Part 2 was able to reuse this.

+#### day 5
+- part 1 simple
+- part 2 - spent a while thinking about linkedlist or tree to order ranges properly.
+Then saw a much better idea I hadn't thought of - sorting the list of ranges by range start after listing them all.
+After that logic is mine.
+Poor show.